yegor256/blog/_drafts/_del.md

 The bottom line is that there is no exact distinction between the right and the wrong design in this case.
 We just have to do our best to keep classes highly cohesive by decreasing the amount of methods in each of them.
-If there are just a few methods, no need to exract the `Book`, but once the amount of methods gets bigger, the `Book` is a perfect candidate for a new entity to define.
+If there are just a few methods, no need to extract the `Book`, but once the amount of methods gets bigger, the `Book` is a perfect candidate for a new entity to define.